ashirrwad/PayNow/README.md

 - **Implement a persistent database:** Replace the in-memory H2 database with a persistent database like PostgreSQL.
 - **Implement a distributed cache:** Replace the in-memory rate limiting with a distributed cache like Redis.
 - **Implement a real event bus:** Replace the simulated event bus with a real message broker like Kafka or RabbitMQ.
+- **Add Sign up Routes**: Add Sign up routes to add new users instead of using application properties and hardcoded API keys.

 ```